cal-itp/data-analyses/portfolio/parallel_corridors/README.md

 **Parallel routes**: routes where at least 30% of the bus route falls within 1 mile of the SHN *and* cover at least 10% of the highway segment's length.

-In CA, nearly ___ % of bus routes are parallel.
+In CA, nearly 2/3 of bus routes are parallel, accounting for 55% of the service hours (typical weekday, 2/8/22).

 Caltrans:
 * If Caltrans were to sponsor an express bus, which highway corridors have no parallel transit routes?

 Transit operators:
 * Of the parallel bus routes, which ones are competitive against car travel and targeted for future service improvements?
+* Operators with GTFS Real-Time feeds: explore these competitive bus routes and [see where the bottlenecks are](https://analysis.calitp.org/rt/README.html).
 * Which highway corridors have somme parallel routes but few competitive routes?

 ## Data

-* GTFS schedule data - trips on a typical weekday, Jan 6, 2022.
+* GTFS schedule data - trips on a typical weekday, 1/6/22.
 * State highway network

 ## Methodology